-HEALTH SYSTEM Thanks to our Sponsors!
-Key Sponsor:
+Thanks to our Sponsors!
+Key Sponsors:

-LSE Proudly Sponsors The Michigan Chapter - Society for Neuroscience www.lifescienceexhibits.com Life Science Exhibits Your Leader in Research Supplier Product Shows Across the United States
+LSE Proudly Sponsors The Michigan Chapter - Society for Neuroscience - www.lifescienceexhibits.com Life Science Exhibits Your Leader in Research Supplier Product Shows Across the United States

-Attend an LSE Show - while learning about their novel products and services - Stay updated on scientific advancement and propel your research forward - Present your research via virtual poster sessions, webinars or inperson seminars at our upcoming show at your institution - Enjoy a complimentary lunch and play to win an array of fun giveaways Exhibit With LSE - LSE is the only full service event company in our industry; servicing the research community for nearly 20 years - Showcase your products and services at top NIH funded universities and medical - Direct engagement with researchers and - Exhibit with LSE to connect and collaborate with the research community
+Attend an LSE Show - Connect with industry professionals while learning about their novel products and services - Stay updated on scientific advancement and propel your research forward - Present your research via virtual poster sessions, webinars or inperson seminars at our upcoming show at your institution - Enjoy a complimentary lunch and play to win an array of fun giveaways Exhibit With LSE - LSE is the only full service event company in our industry; servicing the research community for nearly 20 years - Showcase your products and services at top NIH funded universities and medical - Direct engagement with researchers and - Exhibit with LSE to connect and collaborate with the research community across the United States b Novartis Thanks to our Sponsors!
+Silver Sponsors:

 For a full schedule of events contact us at customerservice@lifescienceexhibits.com Thanks to our Sponsors!
-Key Sponsor:
+Key Sponsors:

 Thanks to our Sponsors!
-Silver Sponsors:
+Key Sponsors: